-But there in the margin is a note: “Karen’s birthday”.
+But there in the margin was a note: “Karen’s birthday”.
 Shit.
 I didn’t get her anything.
 Should I have?
 What if everyone else did but I didn’t?
 Or worse, what if I was the only one who did?
 Is that, like, workplace nepotism?
 What’s the social policy on that?
-I don’t think there’s a Seinfeld episode that covers this.
+I don’t think there’s a Seinfeld episode that covers this particular banality.

 Then I remembered that she’s bringing in a cake for the whole floor.
 A sugar high might work as a distraction, right?
 Sure it will.
 I mean, if there’s any indication from past experience, it’s best to avoid Karen’s terrible cooking.
 Or, in this case, terrible baking.
 I’ve often joked about its danger to one’s health.
 But still, it’ll hide my mistake, my faux pas.
 “A teaspoon of sugar” and all that, I guess.

 My colleagues arrived soon after — drones, all of them.
 They are nice people, though.
 I don’t have any real problems with any of them.
 But they are largely the hivemind type.
 Going off script is a challenge for many.
 It’s not unique to them, though, so I don’t hold it against them.
 It’s an observation, not a criticism.

 One of the hive, Allen, sat down at his desk next to mine.
 He’d elected, without irony, to wear a yellow tie paired with a white shirt.
 He greeted me with a salesman smile and asked if I had any plans for the weekend.
 I said I didn’t and then I reciprocated, because why else does anyone ask about someone’s plans?
 He explained he’s going out of town with his wife and in-laws.
 I replied, “How unfortunate,” and he laughed.
 Was that a joke?
 I’m not sure.